 VALENTINE’S DAY… Why Every Day Should Be.

-It’s become my yearly tradition now, so I’m back again this year to extend my personal take on Valentine’s Day.
-Luckily enough for me, my wife has the same views.
-So, as always, I’ve added a few more pics from this year’s travels (now I’m really squishing them in, so sorry), but with the same message… Every day should be a day of expressing love and appreciation, not just once a year on a Hallmark generated Holiday.
+It’s become a yearly tradition for me now, so I’m back again this year to extend my personal take on Valentine’s Day.
+Luckily enough for me, my wife feels the same way as I do.
+So, as always, I’ve added a bunch more pics from this year’s travels (which has become quite a lot the past few years now), but with the same message… Every day should be a day of expressing love and appreciation, not just once a year on a Hallmark-generated Holiday.

-Since I started this blog a few years ago now, my wife Nicole has been the one to look them over before I upload them to correct my endless bad grammar and spelling.
+Since I started this blog some years ago now, normally my wife Nicole has been the one to look them over before I upload them to correct my endless bad grammar and spelling.
 I know, can you imagine a writer not being an English major?
 Luckily, I’ve never claimed to be.
 Needless to say, when I originally wrote this, I couldn’t have her edit this particular blog since I wanted it to be a bit of a surprise as an ode to her on Valentine’s Day…

 So then why am I releasing a special blog on Valentine’s Day if I basically don’t believe in this so-called Holiday?
 Why also am I placing this in my “Journey” category?
 Well, as far as the “Journey” part, I’ll cover more of that in just a bit.